Reporting groups replace designated business groups. Learn how they function and how you can form one.

 Reporting groups replace designated business groups (DBG) under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (the Act) from 31 March 2026.

-- your reporting group includes all members of the current DBG
+- your reporting group includes all eligible members of the current DBG

 - each member elects to form the group and agrees on a lead entity in writing (for elective reporting groups)